-Reading out the status of the network interface
+Reading out the status of the network interfaces

-The current status of the network interface can be read out in the web application.
+The current status of both network interfaces can be read out in the web application.

-How to detect the status of the network interface:
+How to detect the status of the network interfaces:

 1. In the menu, click on Matrix systems > [Name] > Matrix.
 2. Click on the device you want to configure and then click on Configuration.
 3. Click on the tab Information.
 4. Go to the paragraph Link status.
-5. The paragraph Interface A include the following values:
+5. The paragraphs Interface A and Interface B include the following values: